Losenmann/hacs-auth-aaa/README.md

 </details>

 #### **IF USED LDAP**
+> [!CAUTION]
+> Authentication method via ldap in development.

 The LDAP server must support the `memberof` module.
-There should be an entry in the configuration: `olcModuleload: memberof.so`.
-In Alpine Linux, the module can be installed like this: `apk add openldap-overlay-memberof`
+There should be an entry in the configuration: `olcModuleload: memberof.so`.\
+In Alpine Linux, the module can be installed like this: `apk add openldap-overlay-memberof`.

 The structure of the LDAP tree should look like this:
 ```